MSci Applied Biological Research

 Romania

-Pass the Diplomă de Bacalaureat (science stream) with 8 overall and individual grades of 8.5 in Biology or Chemistry, and 8.5 in Maths.
+Pass the Diplomă de Bacalaureat (science stream) with 8 overall and 8 in Biology or Chemistry and a second science.

 Serbia